The Missing Treasure of the Malla Kings

 Is the Malla Treasure Just a Myth?

-These discoveries suggest that the Malla kings did indeed hide wealth, but whether an enormous treasure still remains buried beneath Kathmandu is the real mystery.
+While no one has officially confirmed the existence of a lost Malla fortune, discoveries like hidden chambers and inscriptions show that the Mallas did hide wealth.
+Whether an enormous treasure still remains buried beneath Kathmandu is the real mystery.

 Could Someone Find It Today?

-But who knows?
-Perhaps one day, a hidden chamber will be opened, revealing a fortune untouched for centuries.
+“Perhaps one day, a hidden chamber will be opened, revealing a fortune untouched for centuries.”

 What Do You Think?